 What I am Doing for You

-I cosponsored H.R.
-2654, the Pregnant Workers Fairness Act, which would ensure pregnant workers are not forced out of their jobs or denied reasonable accommodations that would allow them to keep working.
+I'm a cosponsor of H.R.
+2417, the Pregnant Workers Fairness Act, a bipartisan bill which would ensure pregnant workers are not forced out of their jobs or denied reasonable accommodations that would allow them to keep working.
 (I cosponsored this as H.R.
+2654 in the 114th Congress and as H.R.
 1975 in the 113th Congress.)

 In the 113th Congress:

 I cosponsored and voted for H.R.
 11, the bipartisan legislation to reauthorize the Violence Against Women Act (VAWA).
 This bill continued and improved the VAWA programs that protect women from domestic violence by providing new protections and services for immigrants, Native Americans, and LGBT persons.